DataLunatic69/Image-Quantization/README.md

-# Image Quantization with KMeans, DBSCAN, and Hierarchical Clustering
+# Image Quantization/Compression with KMeans, DBSCAN, and Hierarchical Clustering

 This project implements an interactive application for image quantization using three clustering algorithms: **KMeans**, **DBSCAN**, and **Hierarchical Clustering**.
 The application is built using [Gradio](https://gradio.app/) for a user-friendly interface and supports real-time clustering-based image quantization.